VladVadlja/mod97/README.md

-# Validates IBAN with mod28
+# Validates reference with mod97